dev126712/Ec2-web-server/README.md

 ## Deploy the simple Web Page

-#### I created an index.html file in the /usr/share/nginx/html/index.html file path uses for nginx web file and paste my simple html file.
+#### Nginx serves web content from a default directory, which on Amazon Linux 2 is /usr/share/nginx/html/.
+To deploy the website, I created a index.html file in this path.

 ![Image](https://github.com/dev126712/Ec2-web-server/blob/639c60921edb196a8867d34e516df3bd8a81046b/webpage.png)

 ## Access the Web Server

-#### After saving my index.html file, I access it by navigating with my ec2 instance public address on port 80(http).
+#### After successfully deploying the index.html file, I access the web server by navigating to the ec2 instance's public IP address in my web browser.
+The security group rule allowing inbound traffic on port 80 makes this connection possible.

 ![Image](https://github.com/dev126712/Ec2-web-server/blob/639c60921edb196a8867d34e516df3bd8a81046b/webpage1.png)

-### Configure Auto Start to Ensure the web server starts on reboot
 ![Image](https://github.com/dev126712/Ec2-web-server/blob/639c60921edb196a8867d34e516df3bd8a81046b/nginx2.png)